FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
-This is associated with an increased risk of hypertrichosis (See References)
+This is associated with a defect of the ATM gene, located on chromosome 11.
+The specific locus is 11q22-23.
+(See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4